Unique in what sense? Heterogeneous relationships between multiple types of uniqueness and popularity in music: Robustness Checks

 \subsection{Measuring quadratic relationship between music uniqueness and song popularity}

 We tested other forms (potentially nonlinear) of the functional relationship between the different types of song uniqueness and popularity.
 In particular, we tested the presence of a quadratic relationship as posited by the optimal distinctiveness theory (inverted U-shaped relation)~\cite{askin2017makes}.
-However, the model with quadratic terms of uniqueness measurements does not fit better than the model with linear uniqueness terms only (based on BIC).
+However, the model with quadratic terms of uniqueness measurements does not fit better than the model with linear uniqueness terms only.
+Specifically, a model with quadratic terms of three dimensions of uniqueness (i.e., quadratic version of Model 5) has a BIC of 424084, a bit higher than Model 5's BIC.
+Due to the law of parsimony, we preferred the linear model (Model 5) over its quadratic version, despite both linear and quadratic versions produce substantively the same results.
 Moreover, the coefficients of quadratic terms were not statistically significant (except for audio uniqueness).
 Further, even with a statistically significant quadratic term, audio uniqueness had a curvilinearly decreasing relationship\footnote{After visualizing the marginal effects (not shown here) based on the empirical range of audio uniqueness, the curvilinear relationship is not distinguishable from a straight line.
 This further supports our conclusion that there is no curvilinear relationship.} with popularity rather than an inverted U-shaped relationship.